 Other Oaty Recipes to try:

-If you’re an oat lover like we are then why not try these other delicious oat based recipes:
+If you’re an oat lover like we are then why not try these other delicious blood sugar friendly oat-based recipes:

 Oats are a real superfood in my eyes, full of vitamins, minerals and fibre.
 They are fantastic as a slow-release carb snack that potentially can reduce blood sugar spikes.

-The dark chocolate gives these oat bars an extra delicious layer of loveliness and again can be a healthier option for managing blood sugars.
+The 85% dark chocolate used in this recipe gives these no bake chocolate oatmeal bars an extra delicious layer of loveliness.
+But it also has less sugar which again can be a healthier option for managing blood sugar levels.

 The overall carb count for one easy no-bake chocolate oat bar based on the ingredients we would count for is: